Starting Your Financial Future Together

 You can also visit investor.gov to gather other information on wise investing and fraud prevention.

-Develop a refusal script.
 Practice saying "no." By practicing the actual words, it becomes easy to simply say, "I'm sorry, but I'm not interested.
 Thank you."
 Or tell the pushy salesperson who is offering the investment, "I never make investing decisions without first consulting my _____."
 Fill in the blank with a trusted, objective third party such as an attorney, accountant or family member who is knowledgeable in money matters.

 Read more smart tips for older investors, courtesy of FINRA.

-Read more information about attending a free meal seminar.
+To avoid the heartburn of a fraudulent or unsuitable investment, read more information about attending a free meal seminar.
 Courtesy of the North American Securities Administration Association (NASAA), you can also find resources for mature investors at visit ServeOurSeniors.org.
 Get more general information about wise investing and fraud prevention.

 Other Resources: